A checklist of documents that haulage drivers must carry to pass through customs if there's a no-deal Brexit.

 - have confirmed that the chosen port of entry will be able to check the goods:

-Haulage drivers transporting live animals must have the following documents from the importer or exporter.
+If you are transporting live animals you must have the following documents from the importer or exporter.
 The EU will no longer accept UK-issued versions of these documents:

 - transporter authorisation